syncfusion-content/wpf-docs/wpf/Classic/TreeView/Selecting-node.md

 ---
 layout: post
 title: WPF TreeView Selection | Syncfusion
-description: This section describes about how to select the node in WPF TreeView.
+description: This section describes about how to select the node in WPF  syncfusion TreeView(TreeViewAdv).
 platform: wpf
 control: TreeViewAdv
 documentation: ug
 ---
-# Selecting a Node
+# Selecting a Node in WPF TreeView(TreeViewAdv)

 TreeViewAdv allow user to select single or multiple node by setting AllowMultiSelect property.